 Playing Time 30-45 Minutes

-Wavelength is an interactive social guessing game where players attempt to get into each others' minds and find the same wavelength of thought.
+Wavelength is an interactive social guessing board game where players attempt to get into each others' minds and find the same wavelength of thought.
 We've all rated things on a scale of 1 to 10, but where would you place coffee on a spectrum of hot to cold?
 Sure it is hotter than iced tea, but is it as hot as a car engine?
 As the sun?
 It's up to you to read your teammates' mind and hope for a perfect guess!

 Below you will find a brief summary of the game play along with our thoughts on whether or not Wavelength is a good game to bring to your next game night get-together.